sharjeelkhan-dev/DSA_Problems/README.md

 ## 📊 Complexity Analysis

 **Time Complexity:**: $O(4^N \times N)$ — Where $N$ is the length of digits.
 In the worst case (digits '7' or '9'), each digit expands into 4 candidate letters, yielding up to $4^N$ combinations.
 Constructing each string takes $O(N)$ time.
 **Space Complexity:** $O(N)$ — Where $N$ is the length of digits.
 The space is consumed by the recursion call stack and mutable string buffer up to a max depth of $N$ (excluding output list memory).

+---

+# Problem 07: LeetCode 24 - Swap Nodes in Pairs

+## 📝 Problem Description
+Given a linked list, swap every two adjacent nodes and return its head.
+You must solve the problem without modifying the values in the list's nodes (i.e., only nodes themselves may be changed).

+### Constraints
+The number of nodes in the list is in the range [0, 100].
+0 <= Node.val <= 100.

+---

+## 💡 Algorithmic Approach
+To swap adjacent nodes without altering internal node values, we reorder the node pointer references iteratively using a Dummy Node pattern.

+**Dummy Node Setup::**
+Initialize a dummy node pointing to head and maintain a pointer current initialized to dummy.
+This gracefully handles boundary conditions, such as swapping the actual head node.

+**Pointer Swapping:** Traverse while current.next and current.next.next are both non-null.
+Identify first = current.next and second = current.next.next.
+Reassign references:
+first.next = second.next
+second.next = first
+current.next = second

+**Pointer Advancement:** Advance current two nodes forward to first for the next iteration step.

+---

+## 📊 Complexity Analysis

+**Time Complexity:**: $O(N)$ — Where $N$ is the total number of nodes in the linked list.
+Every node reference is updated in a single pass.
+**Space Complexity:** $O(1)$ — Pointer adjustments are performed in-place using constant auxiliary memory.